escorciav/moments-retrieval/dashboards/corpus moment analyst/README.md

 1. Install all the required dependencies:

-	An Anaconda environment is provided by mean of a *.yml* file in the main README of the repository.
+	An anaconda environment is provided by mean of a *.yml* file in the main README of the repository.
 	Follow those instructions to obtain the virtual environment.

 2. Download data:

-	For this App to be functional the following data is needed.
+	For this app to be functional the following data is needed.

 	- **Datasets videos**